U.S. confirms its Iran envoy met Saudi energy minister in Vienna

 U.S. President Donald Trump has urged Saudi Arabia, OPEC’s de facto leader, to refrain from production cuts in order to keep oil prices low.
 He said higher oil supplies were a payback from Riyadh for U.S. support against Saudi arch-rival Iran.

-Iran’s Oil Minister Bijan Zanganeh criticised Hook over the meeting for what he said was his “meddlesome approach”.
+Iran’s Oil Minister Bijan Zanganeh criticized Hook over the meeting for what he said was his “meddlesome approach”.

 “If Mr. Hook has come to Vienna to apply for U.S. membership in OPEC, and this is the reason why he meets OPEC members, this request shall be reviewed,” Zanganeh told Iran’s Oil Ministry news website SHANA.

 “Otherwise, he has adopted an unprofessional, naive and meddlesome approach.
-OPEC is an independent organisation and is not part of the U.S. Department of Energy to take orders from Washington,” Zanganeh told SHANA.
+OPEC is an independent organization and is not part of the U.S. Department of Energy to take orders from Washington,” Zanganeh told SHANA.

 Reporting by Rania El Gamal; additional reporting by Mohamed El-Sherif in Cairo and Arshad Mohammed in Washington; writing and editing by Dmitry Zhdannikov, Dale Hudson and Dubai newsroom; Editing by Dale Hudson and Edmund Blair